ErinCall/bloge/posts/ruby_rescue_syntaces.md

 end
 ```

 The caveat here is that you have to wrap the whole method in your catch.
-As with catching all exceptions, it's risky to catch exceptions from code you didn't know could raise them: your handler is likely to do the wrong thing, putting your program in a consistent state.
+As with catching all exceptions, it's risky to catch exceptions from code you didn't know could raise them: your handler is likely to do the wrong thing, putting your program in an inconsistent state.
 Still, this can be useful for small methods.

 ### End